aniketrchate/wireless-scrcpy-setup/README.md

 ### 1. Check if ADB is installed

-The script first checks if ADB is installed and available in the system’s PATH.
-If not, the script will prompt the user to install ADB.
+The script ensures that ADB is available by checking if `adb.exe` is in the system's **PATH**, as scrcpy includes the necessary ADB tool.

 ### 2. Verify device connection

-The script then verifies if any Android device is connected via USB.
-It uses the `adb devices` command to check for a connected device.
-If no device is found, the script will exit.
+The script verifies if any Android device is connected via USB using the `adb devices` command.
+If no device is found, the script exits.

 ### 3. Retrieve device IP address

-Once a device is detected, the script uses the `adb shell ip route` command to retrieve the device's IP address.
-This IP address is essential for connecting to the device over Wi-Fi.
+Once a device is detected, the script retrieves the device's IP address using the `adb shell ip route` command.

 ### 4. Enable ADB over TCP/IP

-The script enables ADB over TCP/IP using the command `adb -s <device_id> tcpip 5555`.
-This step allows ADB to communicate with the device over Wi-Fi on port 5555.
+The script enables ADB over Wi-Fi using the command `adb -s <device_id> tcpip 5555`.
+This allows ADB to communicate with the device over Wi-Fi.

 ### 5. Disconnect USB connection

-After enabling ADB over Wi-Fi, the script disconnects the USB connection using `adb -s <device_id> disconnect`.
-This ensures that the communication happens wirelessly.
+The script disconnects the USB connection using `adb -s <device_id> disconnect` to switch to wireless communication.

 ### 6. Connect over Wi-Fi

-The script attempts to connect to the device via its IP address (retrieved earlier) using `adb connect <device_ip>:5555`.
+The script connects to the device via its IP address using `adb connect <device_ip>:5555`.

 ### 7. Launch scrcpy